-To sell food at the Fernie Mountain Market you must email us the following documents prior to attending the Market:
+To sell food at the Fernie Mountain Market you must provide a printed copy of the following documents to the Market Coordinator the 1st time you attend the Market:

 - A list of foods being sold